Luisito3107/Gunther/README.md

 	 - If it is lower than v16.9.0, then install the n package from npm by running `npm install -g n`
 	 - Run `n stable 16.9.0` to install that version of Node.JS.
 	 - Close and reopen the terminal session in the same folder, then check version again with `node -v`
- 7. Install lastest pm2 package by running `npm install pm2@latest -g`
+ 7. Install lastest pm2 package by running `npm install -g pm2`
  8. Run `npm install` to install all the project dependencies.
  9. Navigate to the `lavalinkserver` folder, then find the `application.yml` file.
 Edit it:
 	 - You may want to leave everything as it is, and only change the `password` string.